atarr3/campvideo-data/README.md

     pip install <PACKAGE_NAME>

 #### R Dependencies
-All R code uses the following packages: ``quanteda, readstata13, readtext, stringr, xtable``, which can be installed from within the R environment via via
+All R code uses the following packages: ``quanteda, readstata13, readtext, stringr, xtable``, which can be installed from within the R environment via

     install.packages("<PACKAGE_NAME>")